Duality in finite element exterior calculus and Hodge duality on the sphere: Introduction

+Our map also allows us to strengthen the above statement of nondegeneracy of the pairing $(a,b)\mapsto\int_{T^n}a\wedge b$.
+Given a nonzero $a\in\P_r\Lambda^k(T^n)$, rather than simply saying that there exists a form $b\in\oP_{r+k+1}^-\Lambda^{n-k}(T^n)$ such that $\int_{T^n}a\wedge b>0$, our isomorphism map explicitly constructs this form $b$.
+Moreover, the tensoriality of this map means that $b$ only depends on $a$ pointwise, in the sense that the value of $b$ at $x\in T^n$ only depends on the value of $a$ at $x$, not on its values at other points of $T^n$.
+We have an analogous result for the other pairing, and both of these results appear as Corollary \ref{cor:prduality}.

+Computing our map is simple and straightforward to implement, as we illustrate in Examples \ref{eg:prduality} and \ref{eg:prmduality}.
+We also give Examples \ref{eg:scalarfieldsn} and \ref{eg:scalarfields0}, where we specialize to the classical case of scalar fields, computing our isomorphism in the cases $k=n$ and $k=0$.

 The key ingredient is the transformation $x_i=u_i^2$, which sends the unit $n$-sphere $u_1^2+\dotsb+u_{n+1}^2=1$ to the standard $n$-simplex $x_1+\dotsb+x_{n+1}=1$.
 This transformation induces a correspondence between differential forms on the simplex $T^n$ and differential forms on the sphere $S^n$.
-In Theorem \ref{thm:TSiso}, we determine the spaces of differential forms on the sphere that correspond to the $\P_r\Lambda^k(T^n)$, $\P_r^-\Lambda^k(T^n)$, $\oP_r\Lambda^k(T^n)$, and $\oP_r^-\Lambda^k(T^n)$ spaces of differential forms on the simplex.
+In Theorems \ref{thm:TSiso0} and \ref{thm:TSiso}, we determine the spaces of differential forms on the sphere that correspond to the $\P_r\Lambda^k(T^n)$, $\P_r^-\Lambda^k(T^n)$, $\oP_r\Lambda^k(T^n)$, and $\oP_r^-\Lambda^k(T^n)$ spaces of differential forms on the simplex.
 The previously discussed Corollaries \ref{cor:isos} and \ref{cor:prduality} quickly follow from this characterization.

-The proof of Theorem \ref{thm:TSiso} is structured as follows.
-In Definitions \ref{def:pr}, \ref{def:pm}, and \ref{def:oop}, we define the $\P_s\Lambda^k(S^n)$, $\P_s^-\Lambda^k(S^n)$, $\ooP_s\Lambda^k(S^n)$, and $\ooP_s^-\Lambda^k(S^n)$ spaces of differential forms on the sphere.
-In Section \ref{sec:proof}, we present the main idea of the proof of Theorem \ref{thm:TSiso}, namely that via the transformation $x_i=u_i^2$, these spaces of differential forms on the sphere correspond to the $\P_r\Lambda^k(T^n)$, $\P_r^-\Lambda^k(T^n)$, $\oP_r\Lambda^k(T^n)$, and $\oP_r^-\Lambda^k(T^n)$ spaces of differential forms on the simplex.
-We complete the proof in Sections \ref{sec:psm} and \ref{sec:oops} by characterizing these spaces of differential forms on the sphere in terms of the Hodge star on the sphere $*_{S^n}$ and the bubble function $u_N$.
-Thanks to this characterization, we are able to state Theorem \ref{thm:TSiso} solely in terms of the space of polynomial differential forms on the sphere $\P_s\Lambda^k(S^n)$, the Hodge star $*_{S^n}$, and the bubble function $u_N$, without reference to the $\P_s^-\Lambda^k(S^n)$ and $\ooP_s\Lambda^k(S^n)$ spaces defined in this paper.
+We note that these results are equally valid for an arbitrary simplex by mapping it to the standard simplex using barycentric coordinates.